 Why has my application's status changed from 'Application scheduled for completion' back to 'In Progress (NVB)'?

 This is very common and no cause for concern.
 We are not provided with a reason.

 The status of some applications may remain unchanged for weeks or sometimes months.

 The status may also change, then revert back to ‘In Progress (NVB)’.
 No reason is provided for any delays.

 My application's status is 'Application process complete', what does that mean?

-This means that the disclosure has been returned to us but we have not yet downloaded it and sent it to the organisation that requested it.
+This means that the disclosure has been returned to us but we have not yet downloaded it.